-Since our world is so computer-driven, you're probably not surprised to hear that your ability to repay virtually any loan comes down to one number.
+Since we live in an automated, it's probably not that surprising that your ability to repay virtually any loan boils down to a single number.

-The three credit reporting agencies use slightly different formulas to build a credit score.
+TransUnion, Equifax, and Experian, the three major credit reporting agencies, each have a proprietary formula for building your credit score.
 Fair Isaac and Cooriginally developed this score. .

 While Experian still calls its score "FICO", TransUnion calls its score "Beacon" and Equifax uses "Empirica."
-While each of the models considers a range of data available in your credit report, each agency uses the following to calculate your score:
+While each of the models considers a range of data available in your credit report, the differences aren't huge; all of the agencies use the following to build a credit score:

-- Your Credit History - How long have you had credit?
+- Your Credit History - How many years have you had credit?

-- Payment History - Do you pay your bills on time?
+- History of Payments - Do you pay your bills on time?

-- Your Credit Card Balances - How many accounts do you have, and how much do you owe?
+- Your Credit Card Balances - How many accounts?
+How much do you owe on your accounts?

-- Requests for Credit - How many times have you had your credit checked for a loan?
+- Credit Inquiries - How many times have you had your credit checked for a loan?

 These factors are assigned weights based on the formula being used.
-Each formula produces a single number which may vary slightly from one agency to another.
-FICO scores range from 300 to 800.
+Each formula produces a single number which varies slightly by agency.
+Credit scores range from 300 to 800.
 Higher scores are better.
-Most home buyers these days have a score above 620.
+Typical home buyers will likely find their FICO scores falling between 620 and 800.

-To improve your credit score, you must obtain the credit reports that are used to build it.
+To raise your score, you must get the reports that are used to build it.
 Of course, you need the score as well.
-Fair Isaac, the corporation that invented the original FICO credit score, sells scores on its website: myFICO.com.
-It's inexpensive, fast, and easy to get your credit score along with credit reports from all three credit reporting agencies.
-They also provide helpful information and online tools that help you understand how to improve your FICO score.
+Fair Isaac, the company that offered the first FICO credit score, offers FICO scores on myFICO.com.
+It's inexpensive to get your FICO from all three agencies, along with your credit report.
+Also available are helpful information and tools that help you analyze what actions might have the greatest impact on your FICO score.

-You can get a federally-mandated free credit report every year from all three credit reporting agencies at AnnualCreditReport.com.
+You can get a federally-mandated free credit report once per year from the three major credit reporting agencies when you visit AnnualCreditReport.com.
 While this report does not include a free credit score, the cost to "upgrade" your report to include a credit score is very reasonable.